Herolind Shala: Under-21

 In May 2013.
 When he was called up for both the Norwegian and the Albanian under-21 team, he withdrew from the Norwegian squad as he wanted to represent Albania instead.
 On 11 July 2013, he made his debut for the Albanian U-21 team against Bosnia and Herzegovina U21 by playing full 90-minutes.

 On 5 March 2014, he was called up for the closing match of the 2015 UEFA European Under-21 qualification against Austria.
 He played as a starter and scored the last goal for his side in the 57th minute, where the match finished in an away 1–3 victory with other goals scored by Enis Gavazaj and Vasil Shkurti.

 Senior

-On 7 September 2014, Shala received his first senior national team call-up by the Albania national football team coach Gianni De Biasi for the UEFA Euro 2016 qualifying match against Portugal.
+On 7 September 2014, Shala received his first senior national team call-up by the Albania national team coach Gianni De Biasi for the UEFA Euro 2016 qualifying match against Portugal.
 On 14 November 2014, he made his debut for senior team in the "Group I" Friendly Match against the Euro 2016 hosts, France, by coming on as a substitute in the 76th minute.
 In the other match against Italy, he played once again as a substitute at this time in the 71st minute.